chrisvanmeer/at-hashi-demo/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/chrisvanmeer/at-hashi-demo?logo=github)
 ![GitHub top language](https://img.shields.io/github/languages/top/chrisvanmeer/at-hashi-demo?logo=github)

-This repository holds all the code you will need to spin up a cluster of (by default 7) virtual instances that will have a mixture of HashiCorp products installed.
+This repository holds all the code you will need to spin up a cluster of (by default 7) EC2 instances that will have a mixture of HashiCorp products installed.

+**Please note** that you will need a working Amazon Cloud Account and access to a valid access- and secret key.
+All instances default to t2.micro wich is available in the Free Tier.
+I am not responsible for any costs that come from running these EC2 instances.

 All the provisioning is done through [Ansible](https://www.ansible.com).
-And the virtual instances are meant to be built with [Ubuntu Multipass](https://multipass.run).
-During the deployment, the multipass instances will be provisioned and a new inventory file will be created.
+And the EC2 instances are built with [Terraform](https://terraform.io).
+During the deployment, the EC2 instances will be provisioned and a new inventory file will be created.

-## What do the specific products do in this demo?
+## What do the specific HashiCorp products do in this demo?

+### Terraform

+> Terraform is an open-source infrastructure as code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.

+In our demo, we will be using Terraform both both creating the EC2 instances as well as cleaning it all up afterwards.

 ### Consul